genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.md

 ## HFT

 High Frequency Trading (HFT) relates to software-enabled trading of large numbers of orders within a fraction of a second.
-This can be achieved using technologies such as low-latency caching and high-expense infrastructure.
+This can be achieved using technology such as low-latency caching and high-expense infrastructure.
 In this world, the trader who can execute the quickest has an advantage, being able to buy low and sell high (or sell high and buy back lower) within milliseconds or less.
 For example:
 - You have an algorithm that "sniffs" the arrival of a new large buy order in the market; this order is likely to push the price up.
 - You can execute a lot of buy trades on the instrument within milliseconds and offer these at a higher price because the market has moved up - partly as a result of your buying.
 - You get to sell these back to the market at a new higher price.